JieGroup/GenAI/docs/deployment/index.md

 Unstructured pruning removes individual weights based on their importance to model performance.
 While this fine-grained approach allows detailed control over which weights to remove, it can be challenging to optimize for hardware acceleration.

 **Structured Pruning**
-Structured pruning removes entire neurons, channels, or filters in the network.
+Structured pruning removes entire layers, channels, or filters in the network.
 This more coarse-grained approach is often easier to implement with hardware optimization, leading to more consistent performance gains.

 ### Common Pruning Strategies